Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 The glomerular filtration rate measures the speed at which plasma passes through these glomeruli.
 A healthy adult filters approximately 180 liters of plasma per day.
 From this volume, the renal tubules reabsorb nearly all water and useful nutrients, allowing only one to two liters of urine through.

 With age, the number of functional nephrons (the kidney's filtration units, each composed of a glomerulus and a tubule) decreases gradually.
-This loss is estimated at 0.5 to 1 mL/min/1.73 m2 per year after age 40.
+This loss is estimated at roughly 1 mL/min/1.73 m2 per year after age 40.
 Combined eGFR quantifies this evolution and distinguishes normal physiological decline from accelerated functional impairment.

 Reference Ranges